AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-workfront.md

    ![](.images/configure-workfront.PNG){width="800" align="left"}

-3. On the **Workfront configuration** page, enter the full URL of your organization's Workfront Domain, Client ID, and Client Secret Key.
+3. On the **Workfront configuration** page, enter the full URL of your organization's Workfront Domain, Client ID, and Client Secret key.

    To access the **Client ID** and **Client Secret** key configured in your Adobe Workfront setup, navigate to `Setup >> oAuth2 Applications`.